conneroisu/conneroh.com/internal/data/docs/tags/edu/iastate/ageds461.md

 13. **Week 13 – Student Presentations on Diffusion Case Studies:** Students present on individual or group case studies they have been researching.
 Each presentation analyzes a specific innovation’s diffusion (could be an international development project or a new ag technology) and relates it to course concepts.
 Peers and instructor provide feedback.
 14. **Week 14 – Designing an Extension Intervention:** A capstone discussion on putting it all together – students outline an extension education intervention to promote a new innovation, applying best practices learned.
 This may involve small group workshopping of final project plans, ensuring that theoretical and practical elements are integrated.
 15. **Week 15 – Course Synthesis and Final Exam:** Wrap-up of major themes.
 Reflection on how diffusion theory informs the role of agricultural educators and extension agents in the real world.
 Any remaining student project reports are submitted.
 The **final exam** is administered (covering post-midterm material and cumulative concepts), or final project presentations are completed if a written exam is not given.

-_Note:_ The above schedule is based on a recent syllabus and is meant to illustrate the progression of topics from foundational theory to practical application.
-Specific ordering and content may vary by instructor or semester, but the core themes (diffusion theory, innovation attributes, adopter dynamics, case studies, and program planning in extension) are consistently covered.

 ## Assignments and Major Projects